GaloisInc/grease/doc/overrides.md

 priority over both built-in overrides and functions defined in the program under analysis.

-User-provided overrides are written in the Crucible S-expression language.
-For information about this language, see [Writing S-expression programs](sexp.md).
+User-provided overrides are written in the [Crucible S-expression language](sexp.md).

 ## LLVM example